urosevic/youtube-channel/readme.txt

 == Changelog ==

-= 3.1.0 (20180113) =
+= 3.1.0 (20180226) =
+* (20180226) Enhancement: Add Enhanced Privacy additional note for HTML5 Asynchronous display mode
-* Enhancement: Exclude description from fetching if not enabled for displaying to increase length of cacheable playlist on servers with limited resources and memory
+* (20180113) Enhancement: Exclude description from fetching if not enabled for displaying to increase length of cacheable playlist on servers with limited resources and memory
 * Enhancement: Enable fetching/displaying more than 50 items from playlist (pagged fetch)

 = 3.0.11.3 (20171001) =